-The Directors are responsible for preparing the Interim Financial Report in accordance with applicable law and regulations.
-This unaudited Interim Financial Report has been prepared in accordance with the applicable disclosure provisions of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") including compliance with International Accounting Standard 34 ("IAS 34"), Interim Financial Reporting, issued by the International Accounting Standards Board (the "IASB").
+The unaudited Interim Financial Report has been prepared in accordance with the applicable disclosure provisions of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") including compliance with International Accounting Standard 34 ("IAS 34"), Interim financial reporting, issued by the International Accounting Standards Board (the "IASB").
 It was authorised for issue on 12 November 2018.